 This is a position for those with a passion for refugee and migrant issues.
 The Policy and Research intern will develop public policy and research expertise and provide a valuable contribution to Justice Centre’s clients and the Research, Policy and Advocacy team.
 We particularly encourage candidates from minority backgrounds to apply, including LGBT+ people, disabled people, ethnic minorities, and refugees.

 Duration of position:

-3 to 6 months, starting in October 2021.
+3 to 6 months, recruited on a rolling basis.
 Ideally this is a full time position from Monday to Friday, but part time and flexible arrangements can be discussed.

 If the successful applicant could commit 6 months to this role, they will be considered for the position of “Justice Fellow (Policy and Research)“.

-- Prepare research on refugee and human rights issues as they apply to Hong Kong for use in Justice Centre’s policy work
+- Prepare research on refugee and migrant issues as they apply to Hong Kong for use in Justice Centre’s policy work

-- Prepare policy submissions to the Hong Kong Government, United Nations bodies and other relevant outlets
+- Prepare policy submissions to the Hong Kong Government, Legislative Council and other relevant outlets

 - Contribute to the development of Justice Centre’s policy monitoring and evaluation system

 - Contribute to Justice Centre’s media work and external engagement activities

 - Contribute to maintaining positive working relationships internally and externally, including with other NGOs and the Hong Kong Government